zhendrikse/tdd/README.md

 # Coding dojo

-A coding dojo is the place for immersive learning, in this case learning to thoroughly master TDD.
+A coding dojo is a place for immersive learning, in this case learning to thoroughly master TDD.
 During the coding dojos, the participants get to know, apply, and practice new skills, principles, and concepts.
 Moreover, during the dojos participants will get acquainted with various